The Slider

 The Slider is the seventh studio album by English rock band T. Rex, and the third since abbreviating their name from Tyrannosaurus Rex.
 It was released on 21 July 1972 by record labels EMI and Reprise.
 Two number-one singles, "Telegram Sam" and "Metal Guru", were released to promote the album.
-Issued at the height of the band's popularity, The Slider received acclaim from critics, and reached number 4 in the UK charts and number 17 in the US.
+Issued at the height of the band's popularity, The Slider received acclaim from critics, reaching number 4 in the UK Albums Chart and number 17 in the US.

-Recording and production

-On the recommendation of Elton John, The Slider was recorded outside of Paris at Château d'Hérouville to avoid British taxing laws.
-Production started in March 1972 and the basic recordings were completed in Strawberry Studios in five days.
-One of the songs recorded at Chateau was "Metal Guru".
-Bolan described the song as a "festival of life song", and that he related "Metal Guru" to "all gods around... someone special, a godhead.
-I thought how god would be, he'd be all alone without a telephone".

-Further recording was done at the end of March in Rosenberg Studios in Copenhagen, Denmark.
-The backing vocals by Flo & Eddie were recorded at Elektra Studios in Los Angeles, in April.

-Like all previous T. Rex albums, The Slider was produced by Tony Visconti.
+Background

+At the start of 1972, T. Rex was riding a wave of superstardom propelled by four successive top 3 hits (including two number ones) and an 8-week run at the summit of the UK charts for Electric Warrior, which became that country's best-selling album of 1971.
+Fan hysteria at concerts was dubbed "T. Rextasy" by the press, and "Get It On" hit number 10 in America.
+Bolan had just left his old label Fly Records and formed T. Rex Wax Co., distributed by EMI, for his records.
+The first single released under the T. Rex Wax Co. imprint, "Telegram Sam", became the band's third number 1 hit upon release on 21 January 1972.
+It was under these auspicious circumstances that the songs which would comprise The Slider were written and recorded.